Codemon72/Spickzettel/Terminal Shell Command Line.md

 `chown` - change file owner and group
   - `sudo chown -R "$USER":admin /usr/local/*` - alles in /usr/local auf den aktuellen Benutzer übertragen (homebrew was not functioning - "unlinked kegs in the cellar" - see in "Examples / SimonSays" below)

+`grep` - print lines matching a pattern ('global regular expression print')
+  - `ls -a | grep .nvm` - list all directory content but filter them for names starting with `.nvm`

 `curl` - call url and log it
   - `curl -i` - include header (-i: information)
   - `curl --head` or `curl -I` - only header